yanpenalva/starter-kit-laravue/README.md

 - [ ] Set phpstan max level(10), currently level is 8.
 - [ ] Create a screen to display the logs on the frontend.
-- [ ] Create more unit and integration tests for the application features.
 - [ ] Create a screen for show users informations.